A priori bounds for quasi-linear SPDEs in the full sub-critical regime: Introduction

-\end{theorem} Theorem \ref{theorem1} holds in the full sub-critical regime $\alpha \in (0,1)$ and provides bounds on $u$ which are independent of the possibly divergent constants hidden in the counter-term $u \mapsto h(u)$, which is local and identified explicitly, see \eqref{jc66} below.
-En route to \eqref{jc63} we establish a much stronger bound in the flavor of controlled rough paths, which plays the role of a higher regularity theory in the setting of singular SPDE, see \eqref{jc72} below.
-The most substantial difference with our prior work \cite{otto2018parabolic} is that we need to identify a suitable algebraic structure to support our local description of $u$, which becomes increasingly refined as the parameter $\alpha$ approaches zero.
-This algebraic machinery is a central ingredient that must be combined in a rather delicate way with the analytical tools developed in \cite{otto2018parabolic}.
-Our approach is self-contained and we believe our methods are quite robust, potentially adding a valuable alternative perspective even in the context of semi-linear equations.
+The main inputs for our \autoref{theorem1} are two structural assumptions on the driver $\xi$ that would not hold for an arbitrary $\xi \in C^{\alpha-2}$, but are nonetheless very reasonable for realizations of a large class of stationary space-time random fields.
+On the basis of the approach introduced in this paper, the construction and the stochastic estimates of the renormalized model, which this paper takes as an input, have been carried out in \cite{LOTT21}, and we will comment on how the results of \cite{LOTT21} connect to the present work below Assumption \ref{sne1} and \ref{jc73}.
+However, in the spirit of regularity structures, both papers are logically independent: based on purely deterministic arguments, this paper establishes uniform interior regularity estimates for the renormalized equation.
+Taken together, both papers demonstrate the viability of the approach to regularity structures proposed in this paper.
+In particular, both papers are written in such a way that they can be read independently.

-The main input for Theorem \ref{theorem1} are two structural assumptions on the driver $\xi$ that would not hold for an arbitrary $\xi \in C^{\alpha-2}$, but are expected to be satisfied for a large class of $\xi$ which are realizations of suitable stationary space-time random fields.
 We now state these assumptions and motivate them with the theory of regularity structures.
 Inspired by \cite{Hai14}, we rely on a triplet $(\Aa{},\TT,\mathsf{G})$ consisting of a space of homogeneities $\Aa{}\subset\mathbb{R}$, an abstract (linear) model space $\TT$, and a structure group $\mathsf{G}\subset{\rm Aut}(\TT)$, in the sense of Hairer \cite[Definition 3.1]{Hai16}.
 For the black box approach to semi-linear equations developed in \cite{bruned2020renormalising, bruned2016algebraic, chandra2016analytic}, each $\tau \in \TT$ is a decorated rooted tree (or forest).
 A natural attempt to merge the semi-linear machinery with the parametric rough path approach employed in \cite{OtW19}, as advocated in \cite{GeH19} and \cite{otto2018parabolic}, would be to utilize trees depending on one or more parameters.
 In the present work, we proceed in a rather different way by using a much smaller vector space $\TT$, which is essentially indexed by multi-indices.